p5videoKit/IM-Screens-2025-03-ima/weeks/02_code.md

 ## Class Exercise

+### create your wiki page

-### create your wiki page for notes
+- use your wiki page for weekly short notes
+  -- a link to you fav blogging tool for more detail
 - [class wiki](https://github.com/p5videoKit/IM-Screens-2025-03-ima/wiki)

 ### create repo for the class

-- create a repo for the class, make jht9629-nyu a collaborator -- name repo ims-2025-yourNickName
+- create a repo for the class
+  -- name repo ims-2025-yourNickName
+- make jht9629-nyu a collaborator

-### review my repo
+### review my class repo

 - [ims-2025-jht](https://github.com/jht9629-nyu/ims-2025-jht)